WinzarH/LikertMakeR/reference/makeScalesRegression.md

 [`lfast()`](https://winzarh.github.io/LikertMakeR/reference/lfast.md)
 for each variable with specified moments, then correlates them using [`lcor()`](https://winzarh.github.io/LikertMakeR/reference/lcor.md).
-Generated data is verified by running a regression and comparing achieved statistics with targets.
+Generated data are verified by running a regression and comparing achieved statistics with targets.

 ## See also